Clooos/Home-Assistant-Mobile-First/README.md

 *Please note that my version of Noctis from @aFFekopp is heavily modified and you will need to replace the original one if you have it already installed.
 You can use the service `frontend.reload_themes` to refresh it.*

-## 3. Installing and configuring a new view
+## 3. Configuring a new view with the header and the footer

 *Here is the tricky part, because you will need to edit a lot of my code to fit your configuration and entities.*